 - Advantages and uses of chain drive mechanisms,

-- The design procedure and guide of chain drive mechanisms with calculators,
+- The design procedure and guide of these mechanisms with calculators,

-- Maintenance and lubrication of chain drive mechanisms.
+- Maintenance and lubrication of chain drive mechanism,

-Chain drive mechanisms are very important to power transmission mechanisms used in such types of machinery.
-Typical chain drive includes link plates that are linked with rollers.
-These rollers are attached to link plated on both sides with pins.
-With the respective alignment of this assembly, long chains are obtained.
+These mechanisms are very important to power transmission mechanisms used in such types of machinery.
+Typical chain drive includes link plates that they linked with rollers.
+So, these rollers are attached to a link plated on both sides with pins.
+With the respective alignment of this assembly, they obtain long chains.

-These long chains are assembled with toothed around pulleys called sprockets.
-So, very high powers and loads can be carried with chain drives which is their most important advantage.
+They assemble these long chains with toothed-around pulleys called sprockets.
+So, they can carry very high powers and loads with them which is their most important advantage.

 There are lots of kinds of chain types available for various kinds of applications.
 The most common type of chain drive is the ‘roller chain’.
 Other types of chain drives are also included different designs of link plates and linkings.

-Roller chains are generally used in load-carrying applications such as conveyors, part support chains or conveyor slats, etc. Chains are linked to each other with different attachments to obtain these types of machinery.
+We use roller chains generally in load-carrying applications such as conveyors, part support chains or conveyor slats, etc. Chains are linked to each other with different attachments to obtain these types of machinery.

-For roller chains, the distinctive information is the ‘pitch length’ which defines the distance between adjacent pins in a chain drive.
+For roller chains, the distinctive information is the ‘pitch length’ which defines the distance between adjacent pins in these systems.
 Like other machine elements, roller chains also have standards that are provided by chain drive manufacturers.

 In roller chain drive catalogs, maximum tensile strength information is also provided.
-In the design of the chain drive, it will be safe that the mechanism has stressed that 1/10 of this tensile strength value.
+In the design of these systems, it will be safe that the mechanism has stressed 1/10 of this tensile strength value.

-Standards of roller chain drives are numbered starting from 40 to 240 in general manufacturer catalogs.
+Standards of roller types are numbered starting from 40 to 240 in general manufacturer catalogs.
 This number indicates the pitch of a chain drive.
 You must divide this number by 180 to find out the pitch length of this chain in inches.
-To indicate the heavy-duty roller chain drives, there can be ‘H’ before the number of chain drives such as 40H.
+To indicate the heavy-duty roller types, there can be ‘H’ before the number of chain drives such as 40H.
 For heavy-duty roller chain drives, the thickness of link plates is higher.

 How To Design Chain Drive Mechanism?

-If you need to obtain a chain drive mechanism inside machinery, you need to define the input information to start design.
-Your chain drive design must ensure that;
+If you need to obtain a chain drive mechanism inside machinery, you need to define the input information to start the design.
+Your design must ensure that;

-- There will no galling of links because of the loads applied to chains.
+- There will be no galling of links because of the loads applied to chains.